-Grass strimmers etc create a noise nuisance and consideration should be given to neighbours and other plot holders.
+Powered garden machinery can create a noise nuisance, and consideration should be given to neighbours and other plot holders.

 A plot holder must not obstruct or encroach onto any path or roadway used or set out by Normanton Town Council or used by the owners or occupiers of any adjoining or neighbouring property.